 Enhanced levels of service are based on the participant's behavioral or medical support needs.
-Effective 1/1/18, individuals providing enhanced levels of service to participants who do not require a nurse to provide the enhanced level of service must have one of the following certificates or degrees:
+Individuals providing enhanced levels of service to participants who do not require a nurse to provide the enhanced level of service must have one of the following certificates or degrees:

-- NADD Competency Based Clinical Certification. - NADD Competency-Based Dual Diagnosis Certification. - NADD Competency-Based Direct-Support Professional Certification. - Registered Behavior Technician. - Certified Nursing Assistant. - Board Certified Assistant Behavior Analyst. - Bachelor's Degree or higher in Psychology, Education, Special Education, Counseling, Social Work or Gerontology.
+- NADD Competency-Based Clinical Certification. - NADD Competency-Based Dual Diagnosis Certification. - NADD Competency-Based Direct-Support Professional Certification. - Registered Behavior Technician. - · Certified Nursing Assistant. - · Board Certified Assistant Behavior Analyst. - Bachelor's Degree or higher in Psychology, Education, Special Education, Counseling, Social Work or Gerontology.